Old Stone Herbalism

 Initial consultations are a conversation in which I listen to your story and goals, ask questions about your health experiences and lifestyle, and discuss what kinds of strategies would work best for you.
 Following our appointment, I will create herbal formulas tailored to you and may offer nutritional or other advice.

 Before initial appointments, I ask that clients fill out comprehensive intake and consent forms that are sent via email.Follow up appointments allow existing clients to check in on progress, address new health concerns, and adjust formulas accordingly.Working with plants is often a slow process, requiring patience and consistency.
 This is especially true when facing longstanding patterns of dysfunction.
 In many cases, herbs alone will not completely resolve an issue, unless contributing factors in one's lifestyle and environment are also addressed.
 I strive to set realistic expectations with clients about the role herbs could play for them.
-My services are not meant to replace medical care, and I may refer you to another practitioner if I determine your needs are beyond my scope of training.At this time, initial consultations are available in-person only, in and around my home base of Shelburne, VT.
-Follow up appointments may be in-person or via phone.Pricing:
+My services are not meant to replace medical care, and I may refer you to another practitioner if I determine your needs are beyond my scope of training.Appointments are available via Zoom or in-person.Pricing:

 (does not include cost of herbs)